agastya3625/DECalc/README.md

 # DECalc
-This repo holds the code for DECalc, a GUI for DESeq2, an R program taht enables users to run differential gene expression studies.
+This repo holds the code for DECalc, a GUI for DESeq2, an R program that enables users to run differential gene expression studies.

 Documentation folder: documentation